7th Annual Cadan’s Carnival For CDH Awareness Taking Place at Quincy Knights of Columbus – an Interview With Tiffany Frericks

 I have been continually amazed by the generosity and kindness of people in the area.
 I will have people call me out of the blue after seeing our flyer and offer to donate to the Carnival.
 We have major sponsors, such as KHQA, Reed Promotional Media, Pepsi, Laser Images, Hy-Vee, C&S Construction, Geise Jewel Box, ADM, Quincy Medical Group – which year after year give us unconditional support and help to make this event happen.
 It just wouldn’t be possible without their support.
 Not only that, but the event requires around 130 volunteers and every year people step up.
 I am most amazed with my committee.
 Most of them are my friends, but some are just people that I kind of knew in the past or have gotten to know because we both have been impacted by CDH, but they just blow me away every year with their dedication to the cause.
 I know why I work so hard year after year, because it is a way to honor Cadan and keep other families from going through what we went through, but they just do it because they are wonderful people.

-What kind of progress is being made (and has been made in the last 5 years) regarding CDH research?
+What kind of progress is being made and has been made regarding CDH research?

 The research found support for the role of chromosomal anomalies in CDH and provide a set of genes that seem to be involved in diaphragm development and therefore need to be researched for further analysis of the causes of CDH.
 Our money has also allowed St. Louis Children’s Hospital to be a part of the National Registry for CDH babies, which will help to further research happening at other institutions as well.
 A hospital that has a large caseload of CDH babies, usually only has 12-14 CDH babies a year, so if they study their babies only they have a very small population.
 This National Registry is ongoing and St. Louis became a part of it after Cadan.
 Furthermore, Dr. Barb Warner told me last year that they thought of me because they needed some money to do some follow up research on CDH babies to look at their outcomes and they went to the foundation and of course, asked for the money that was raised by the Carnival.
 Dr. Brad Warner (yes, they are married and both doctors took care of Cadan while he was there) told us last year that the survival rates of CDH babies at St. Louis Children’s Hospital have doubled since Cadan was there almost five years ago and he credits it largely to the focus that Cadan and the Carnival give him and his staff to these babies.
 This Carnival truly is saving babies lives.
 When I see CDH babies at the Carnival, I can’t help but feel that they are there in part because of Cadan’s life and all we have done since then.